Frequently Asked Questions

 These are the areas we look at when choosing successful applicants:

 Our successful students are those who have shown an aptitude in the sciences by obtaining grades of A and B in high school.
 You can generally maintain those quality grades in college if you commit yourself to good study habits and sufficient study time.
-We have graduates who were in football, swimming, basketball, music, students' association, and other activities.
+We have graduates who were in football, swimming, basketball, music, students' association and other activities.
 Successful students were able to manage their time wisely from the start.

-Examples of courses in the professional program include biomedical science, medicinal chemistry, pharmacology, therapeutics, biopharmaceutics, and pharmacokinetics.
-These courses focus on the chemistry of drugs, the effects of drugs, and drug therapy of diseases.
+Examples of courses in the professional program include biomedical science, medicinal chemistry, pharmacology, therapeutics, biopharmaceutics and pharmacokinetics.
+These courses focus on the chemistry of drugs, the effects of drugs and drug therapy of diseases.

-Alternatively, if you applied for the professional program and were not admitted and after discussion with a pharmacy advisor, you may decide to strengthen your application and apply the next year.
+Alternatively, if you applied for the professional program and were not admitted and after discussion with a pharmacy advisor, you may decide to strengthen your application and apply again the next year.

 Shadowing refers to an experience in which a student observes a pharmacist and/or participates in some tasks related to pharmacy practice.
 Shadowing helps students observe the day-to-day responsibilities of a pharmacist.
-We expect at least a minimum of 8 hours devoted to shadowing; more is encouraged.
+We expect a minimum of 8 hours devoted to shadowing; more is encouraged.

 To become a registered pharmacist, a person must not only graduate from an accredited college of pharmacy but also meet the internship requirement of the state in which he or she will initially be licensed.